DamonDeng/dl_tutorial/readme.md

 ## It is a toturial of Deep Learning

-Clone this repository to any machine with MXNet and jupyter installed.
+Clone this repository to any machine with MXNet/Tensorflow and jupyter installed.

 Go to the directory of this toturial, start jupyter notebook with the following code: